 I think that you can't go to a court without corroborating the information.

-To me, when their procedures say that they have to bring verified information only to the Pfizer court, what that means is they have to go out and corroborate it.
+Me when their procedures say that they have to bring verified information only to the FISA court.

 Lying and leaking.

-What about the three renewal applications?
+What about the three renewal applications then?

-Then their own argument doesn't hold water, does it?
+Their own argument doesn't hold water, does it?

 They still did it.

-I don't think it holds water, Sean, and I'd go further than that.
+I don't think it holds water Sean, and I'd go further than that.

-Um, because we also have a lot going on with John Durham.
+Let me take it a step further here um, because we also have a lot going on with John Durham.

 That means that the Mueller report was wrong.

-He wasn't Russian intelligence, but Western intelligence.
+He wasn't Russian intelligence but Western intelligence.

-Uh that case seems to be an even bigger part of the troubles that are coming and the exposure that many have.
+Uh, that case seems to be an even bigger part of the troubles that are coming and the exposure that many have.

-I think you're right about that, and I also think this is this is the vexing problem which may prevent us from ever getting completely to the bottom of this.
+I think you're right about that and I also think this is, this is the vexing problem which may prevent us from ever getting completely to the bottom of this.

-One of the things that's really bothered me from the beginning is why the the president didn't disclose more of this information.
+One of the things that's really bothered me from the beginning is why the, the president, didn't disclose more of this information.

-Now I know that if he had disclosed it, they would have accused him of obstruction, and that was that was something that uh that he had to wrestle with.
+Now I know that if he had disclosed it, they would have accused him of obstruction, and that was that was something that UH, that he had to wrestle with.

 I think we have the premier law enforcement agency and the FBI in the entire world.

-And I have no complaints at all, but I do have a complaint if those powerful weapons we entrust to them are then turned not only on the American people, but used to uh basically undermine a duly elected president and influence the outcome of an election and then try and undo the election because they don't like the results.
+And I have no complaints at all, but I do have a complaint if those powerful weapons we entrust to them are then turned not only on the American people, but used to basically undermine a duly elected president and influence the outcome of an election and then try and undo the election because they don't like the results.

-Yeah, you you look, you and me both.
+Yeah, look, you and me both.

 What I'm worried about, Sean, is that there's so much foreign intelligence service involvement in this.

-And I think it doesn't start with the FBI, it starts with the CIA and foreign intelligence services.
+And I think it doesn't start with the FBI.

-And what I'm worried about is the intelligence agencies are arguing to the president that he can't disclose all this information because even if it shouldn't have happened, we have these arrangements with uh foreign intelligence services and we can't violate them.
+And what I'm worried about is the intelligence agencies are arguing to the president that he can't disclose all this information because even if it shouldn't have happened, we have these arrangements with the foreign intelligence services and we can't violate them.

-That is something that the president would be able to uh that's why I've argued that that we need to know what happened here, but I'm just trying to understand what the other side is arguing, And I I imagine that that's their, you know, their biggest weapon.
+That's why I've argued that we need to know what happened here, but I'm just trying to understand what the other side is arguing.

-Uh Andy, the book is fascinating.
+Andy, the book is fascinating.

-Uh, we wish you all the best, ball of collusion, the plot to rig an election, destroy your presidency, Hannity.com, Amazon.com, bookstores everywhere.
+The plot to rig an election, destroy your presidency, Hannity.com, Amazon.com, bookstores everywhere.

 Thank you so much for being with us.